 Interactions with Industry

 Students registered in the specialization who are also registered in the Co-op program are encouraged to seek a work term relating to pipeline engineering.
 To facilitate this, the Co-op Office will advise students, upon request, those employers who are active in the pipeline sector, and as well sponsors of the specialization are encouraged to provide work-term placements whose postings specifically identify pipeline engineering.

 Individual Program Requirements

-Individual program requirements with respect to technical electives, as relevant to the four pipeline engineering courses, are understood to be as follows.
+Individual program requirements with respect to technical electives, as relevant to the three pipeline engineering courses, are understood to be as follows.
 However, students are required to confirm formal requirements with their respective program websites and/or advisors.

 Civil Engineering.
 (See: civil.ubc.ca/techelecs.)
 CIVL students are required to complete 15 credits of technical electives in 4th year.
 Of these, IGEN 450, 451 and 452 may be taken without restriction.